cysouw/graphicalgrammar/text/english.md

 table p24-25, complex sentence p41

+### Meiklejohn (1862) *An easy English grammar for beginners*

+John Miller Dow Meiklejohn (1836-1902) https://en.wikipedia.org/wiki/John_Meiklejohn

+*An easy English grammar for beginners*, four volumes published 1862-1866:

+- book one is only morphology https://google.com/books?id=0r8DAAAAQAAJ
+- there is a "bubble" diagram like Clark in book two [@meiklejohn1862: 20], possibly independent?
+British library has Clark *Science of English langage* in 1854 and 1857 editions.
+- "parsing" in book three is just word-based [@meiklejohn1864: 35-40]
+- table in book four [@meiklejohn1866: 9], "formula" like Lehmann!!! [@meiklejohn1866: 11-12], various options for analysis [@meiklejohn1866: 65-73], specifically note the tree-structure [@meiklejohn1866: 73]

+*The standard grammar*: graphical display "mapping" [@meiklejohn1882: 20, 22, 147, 168-169]

+*The English language*:

+- "mapping out" = diagramming? [@meiklejohn1886: 92, 97-98]
+- "continuous analysis = Becker-style? [@meiklejohn1886: 99]
+- tables p.98

 ### Swinton (1872) *A progressive grammar of the English tongue*

 William Swinton (1833-1892) in USA (Professor of the English language in the University of California???
 Preface written in New York), but no diagram - more likely britisch tradition